Fall 2022 Admission

 * Recommendations from non-academic employers may be submitted.
 Please ask referees to speak to your writing experience, your educational experience, your work experience, and/or your ability to thrive in a low-residency graduate program.

-4. The writing sample should reflect your best creative work.
-Please stay inside the page/poem maximums described in the “Overview” above.
-The writing sample and statement of objectives must be uploaded as separate files (PDF format).
+5. The writing samples should reflect your best work.
+Each writing sample, personal essay, and statement of purpose must all be uploaded as separate files (PDF format).

 We are looking for writing samples that accurately reflect the breadth and depth of your writing, and, if you write in more than one genre, encourage you to include work from more than one genre.
 Please do not feel limited by the genre you have identified in the application; we want to read the work that you feel best represents you as a writer.

-The curriculum vitae should give us a sense of who you are as a whole person; we do not expected that you have published or won writing awards.
+The resume/curriculum vitae should give us a sense of who you are as a whole person; we do not expect that you have published or won writing awards.
 We do want to see that you are passionate and committed—not only to writing but also to other aspects of your life.